vijaymarada/reactpractice01/README.md

         Function - hooks useState

         Hooks only for functions

+        Aim of the HOOKS is to statisfy/Support all the state functionalities there in component into functions
  ## UseEffect
     Fires at the time of page load   === componentDidMount Can do conditionally also